cvvergara/workshop/docs/un_sdg/chapter_2_get_data.rst

     :linenos:

-Upload data to the database
+Upload Mubai data to the database
 ==============================================================================

 The next step is to run ``osm2pgrouting`` converter, which is a command line